DDom12/Password-generator/README.md

 # Password-generator
-Makes generating password easy and stores them for you
+Securely generate and store strong passwords with ease!

+This tool simplifies password creation by generating strong, unique passwords and securely storing them for you.
+Say goodbye to weak passwords and forgotten logins!